pknjohns/startup/README.md

 [x] -  - 30% Header, footer, and main content body.
 Used flex to layout sections.

-[x] -  - 20% Navigation elements.
+[x] - done - 20% Navigation elements.
 Links highlight on hover.

 [x] -  - 10% Responsive to window resizing.
 Looks great on iPad, desktop, and iPhone.